-Payments and Refundable Credits - Lines 26 through 31
+Step 9: Payments and Refundable Credit - Lines 26 through 31

-Line 26 - If the amount of your Illinois Income Tax withheld changes from your previously filed return, attach copies of all W-2 forms.
+Line 26 - If the amount of your Illinois Income Tax withheld changes from your previously filed return, attach copies of all W-2 and 1099 forms.

-Line 27 - Write the total of estimated tax payments you made with Form IL-1040-ES, payments made with Form IL-505-I, and previous overpayment that was credited to the year you are changing.
+Line 27 - Enter the total of estimated tax payments you made with Form IL-1040-ES, payments made with Form IL-505-I, and any overpayment applied to your 2014 estimated tax from a prior year return.

-Line 28 - Write the amount of pass-through entity payments made on your behalf by a partnership, S-corporation, or trust.
+Line 28 - Enter the amount of pass-through withholding payments made on your behalf by a partnership, S-corporation, or trust.
 Attach Schedule K-1-P or K-1-T if payments were made on your behalf but you did not previously claim them.
 Attach corrected Schedule K-1-P or K-1-T, if you are amending the amount of previously claimed credit.